kafka4beam/brod/README.md

                   end,
     case ProduceFun(<<"some-key">>, <<"some-value">>) of
       {ok, CallRef} ->
-        %% maybe keep the reference ?
-      {error, {producer_down, _} ->
+        %% keep the reference to match on acknowledgment {error, {producer_down, _} ->
-        %% maybe retry ?
+        %% maybe retry?
     end,

 ### Handle acks from kafka

 Unless brod:produce_sync was called, callers of brod:produce should expect a message of below pattern for each produce call.
-Add `-include_libi("brod/include/brod.hrl").` to use the record.
+Add `-include_lib("brod/include/brod.hrl").` to use the record.

     #brod_produce_reply{ call_ref = CallRef %% returned from brod:produce
                        , result   = brod_produce_req_acked